steinbergmedia/halion-script-api/src/HALion-Tutorials-Guidelines/pages/Creating-a-Modulation-Matrix.md

 defineParameter("DropLevel",      nil, "", function() addModRow(DropLevel,     6) end)
 defineParameter("DropPan",        nil, "", function() addModRow(DropPan,       8) end)
 ```
-There is one parameter for each destination/drop target.
-When a source is dropped on a destination/drop target, the parameter's change callback calls addModRow with the Drag Info string as the first argument.
+Each destination/drop target has its own parameter.
+When a source is dropped on a destination/drop target, the parameter's change callback calls ``addModRow`` with the string provided by the Drag Info property as the first argument.
 For more information about the Drag Info property, see [Drag Group](../../HALion-Macro-Page/pages/Drag-Group.md).
 The second argument is the index of the destination as defined in the MIDI script.
 See [Add Resonance and Pan to the MIDI Script](#add-resonance-and-pan-to-the-midi-script).
-The two arguments are used to make the assignment in the Modulation Matrix.
+The two arguments are used to make the assignment in the next available row of the modulation matrix.

 ### Add Resonance and Pan to the MIDI Script